 - All of the above

 Start by asking questions, engaging in conversation, and learning from colleagues on the Talk list.
 The CollectionSpace Talk list is an email list that is specifically focused on the needs of implementers.
 We want to hear from you and help you with your installation, and we want to encourage anyone who has already implemented to join in the conversation as well to share their experience.
 At the core of the CollectionSpace philosophy is the community source model (see What is Community Source?) an approach that values community contribution and encourages community members to help one another.
 We encourage you to join the Talk list, post your questions, and join the conversation!

 Implementers use many different solutions for managing CollectionSpace, including in-house staff, developers hired for a specific period to install and configure the software, consultants to manage data mapping and gap analyses, and service providers who manage the entire process.
-For assistance locating a CollectionSpace service provider, or if you are interested in becoming one, please contact Megan Forbes, Community Outreach and Support Manager at megan.forbes (at) lyrasis.org, or visit our Service Providers page. back to top
+To learn more about hosting and support offerings, you can visit the LYRASIS services page. back to top

 Our technology stack was designed to handle Unicode from the outset, ensuring that a full range of languages can be supported from the user interface all the way down to the database.
 Current versions of the software support an English-language User Interface, but any language can be used for museum information (metadata), and internationalization of many aspects is supported upon configuration.
 The system separates the labels and other language used to generate the UI into a separate resource, to facilitate translation.
 Translation projects are an excellent opportunity for those who are not software developers to contribute to the community! back to top